credits

 The London College of Communication and Research Management and Administration at the University of the Arts for their encouragement and support for Brigitte Lardinois, for their administrative support and for help with fundraising

-All the sponsors who have supported this project so far
+And all the sponsors who have supported this project so far: